Identifying the Desired Word Suggestion in Simultaneous Audio: Study 1

 \subsection{Discussion}

-This first study showed that performance did not significantly change between the conditions when there were only two voices.
-However, participant accuracy was significantly lower in both simultaneous conditions when there were more than two voices, compared to both when there were only two voices and to the \textsc{Sequential} control condition.
+Our first study showed that performance did not significantly change when there were only two voices.
+However, participant accuracy was significantly lower in both simultaneous conditions when there were more than two voices.
+This was true both when there were two voices and in the \textsc{Sequential} control condition.

 We were hoping to have success similar to past work by creating both spatial and pitch differences in our speakers.
 However, we conjecture that the difficulty for participants arose from the short length and similarity of the stimuli.
 All of the previous studies we discussed earlier in this work used sentence or phrase stimuli that may have allowed participants more time to adjust to hearing multiple speakers.

 Additionally, many previous studies, like those by Brungart~\cite{brungart-masking} and Brungart and Simpson~\cite{brungart-dynamic}, used a limited set of words in their phrases that were not easily confusable.
 This was not the case in our study, and that may have also contributed to the poorer performance observed in the simultaneous conditions.
 We also reduced the likelihood of participants guessing the correct voice by instructing them to select ``I don't know'' if they were unsure, since it is likely that a user entering text would not elect to select a word suggestion if they were not sure which to select.
+Previous studies (e.g.~\cite{brungart-dynamic, brungart-masking} did not report having an ``I don't know'' option available.